SubaashNair/AutoPricePrediction-ML-Project/README.md

 * XGBoost
 * Lasso Regression

+### Data Preprocessing
+The dataset was preprocessed using pandas profiling to get an in-depth understanding of the data and identify any missing or duplicate values, along with the distributions of the features.

 ### Training Model
 The algorithms were trained on the dataset using a train-test split, with 80% of the data used for training and 20% for testing.
 The best model was selected based on performance metrics such as root mean squared error (RMSE) and R-squared score.